 Regardless of where we come from, what we look like, or what our abilities are, we are all wild at heart.
 Rediscover your true nature at anear you.
-To help you plan ahead, we’ve created two comprehensive lists of the many wheelchair-accessible trails and auto tours available at our refuges from Maine to Virginia.
+To help you plan ahead, we’ve created a comprehensive lists of the many wheelchair-accessible trails and auto tours available at our refuges from Maine to Virginia.

 Auto Tour Loop: 3 miles, paved